 Children’s is a national leader in inpatient days, admissions, surgical admissions and emergency department visits.
-In 2021, Children’s managed more than:
+In 2023, Children’s managed:

 We serve diverse patients from across the State of Georgia: in 2021, the population Children's served was 37% White, 37% Black, 18% Hispanic/Latino, 4% Asian and 4% 'Other'.